 Subcontractors will be utilized as required, and will perform all work in accordance with this WP.
-TestAmerica Laboratories, Inc., will be subcontracted to perform laboratory analysis on all environmental samples collected during RA/SI events.
+Test America, will be subcontracted to perform laboratory analysis on all environmental samples collected during RA/SI events.

-Satori Group, Inc. (Satori) is a State of Alaska, Licensed Asbestos Abatement Contractor may provide, if necessary, properly trained/certified/licensed abatement workers to properly identify, package, and label ACM items that are suspected or identified for off-site transportation and disposal.
-Satori will also conduct air monitoring and sampling for lead exposure, as required.
+Satori Group, Inc. (Satori) is a State of Alaska, Licensed Asbestos Abatement Contractor and will provide properly trained/certified/licensed abatement workers to properly identify, package, and label ACM items that are suspected or identified for off-site transportation and disposal.
+Satori will also conduct renovation and repair of LBP found to be in poor condition from remaining site structures.
+Satori will also conduct air monitoring and sampling for lead exposure during the performance of painting (encapsulation) activities, as required.